ericbulloch/kwmd/operating_systems/linux.md

 The next 9 characters after the file type are the user, group and everyone permissions.
 The user permissions are 3 characters, the group permissions are 3 characters and the everyone permissions are 3 characters.

 The 3 characters are always go in the same order (read, write and execute).
 The first character determines read permission, the second character determines write permission and the last character determines execute permission.
-If permission is not granted, a `-` character will be displayed.
+If the permission is granted, it will show the corresponding letter (i.e. `r` for read, `w` for write, `x` for execute).
+If the permission is not granted, a `-` character will be displayed.

+The execute bits for user and group can have `s` and `S` values as well.
+These are called the user SUID and SGID bits.
+The execute bit for everyone can have a `t` value as well.
+This is called the sticky bit.
+All of these special values are discussed below.

 This might be more clear with examples.
 Here are a few: